 Typically most of us believe the person with the food issue is the overweight, sweet toothed, high carb intake individual that struggles to exercise or stick to a healthy diet.
 I’ve also come into contact in recent years with many vegan, raw-foodists who are extra vigilant about what they eat.
 In fact both these examples have the same problem.
 The connection is the thinking they have around their food and not really the food itself.
 This is a major reason why weight loss diets don’t work.
 Come on folks, we all know they don’t work - that’s why we always hear about people moving from one faddy diet to the next - and why whenever there is a new diet book it shoots into the bestsellers list.
 To maintain a healthy diet we don’t need more thinking around food, we need less!!!

 When the mind is quiet we intuitively know what to eat.
 I’ve seen it play out time and again with my kids as their food tastes change all the time and food they’re attracted to changes all the time.
 I can remember quite clearly when my son was around 4 years old and started consuming bag upon bag of raw carrots, only to discover he was low in betacarotene, (in case you didn't know carrots are a good source).
 They’re born with that natural intuition, as we all are, and as long as we, as parents (for those of you that are parents), don’t give our kids loads of thinking around food they will continue to know intuitively what to eat.

 If you feel you want to improve your relationship with your food I would love to have an enlightening conversation with you.
-You can send me message on the form link below:
+You can email me at email@example.com.